-Ferrari’s Maranello factory is a 165,000-square-meter facility where approximately 130,000 works are employed.
+Ferrari’s Maranello factory is a 165,000-square-meter facility where approximately 130,000 people are employed.
 Together with the fact that Ferrari production is limited — approximately

 Scuderia Ferrari began its life in Modena, Italy in 1929, before Enzo Ferrari developed an interest in developing road cars.
 For a time, Scuderia Ferrari served as Alfa Romeo’s racing team, but was disbanded in 1938 when Alfa Romeo created an in-house racing team and installed Enzo Ferrari as its manager.
 This agreement lasted for only a year, when Enzo Ferrari left Alfa Romeo to form Auto Avio Costruzioni, which was based in the former headquarters of Scuderia Ferrari.